Corteks-team/mysql_data_generator/README.md

     - `Column.generator: string` // data type generator used for this column
     - `Column.options: [key: string]: any[]` // list of options for this column
     - `Column.foreignKey: { table: string, column: string, where: string }` // link to the table.column referenced by this foreign key.
 A custom clause can ba added to filter value from the foreign column
-    - `Column.values: string | any[]` // Name of the list of values to use for this column.
-You can also directly specify an array of strings for values
+    - `Column.values: string | any[] | { [key: string]: number }`
+      // Name of the list of values to use for this column.
+      // You can also directly specify an array of strings for values.
+      // Or you can use an object to specify a ratio per value.
+Ratio will be a number between 0 and 1.